MegaMek/megamek/megamek/readme.txt

 try running MegaMek from the command line.

-Running MegaMek from the command line: To do this using Sun Java, or most other implementaions, navigate to the directory containing the .jar file and
+Running MegaMek from the command line: To do this using Sun Java, or most other implementations, navigate to the directory containing the .jar file and
 run:

 java -jar MegaMek.jar